Trinity hires new gallery manager

 Of course, there has to be an adjustment period.

-“When you start at the beginning of the year as an employee or even a student, you get that orientation about how things work, like ‘This is Tigerpaws,’ and ‘This is T-mail,’ so since I’m starting in the middle of the year, everyone’s just bringing me up to speed,” Martinez said.
+“When you start at the beginning of the year as an employee or even a student, you get that orientation about how things work, like, ‘This is TigerPAWS,’ and, ‘This is T-mail,’ so since I’m starting in the middle of the year, everyone’s just bringing me up to speed,” Martinez said.

 Perhaps even more daunting — though he doesn’t seem fazed — Martinez isn’t filling anyone’s shoes, as his position is an entirely new one for Trinity.
 He will have to make his own way with the job, though with his previous work as a visual arts director at the Guadalupe Cultural Arts Center, he has plenty of experience and seems more than up to the task.